nerfstudio-project/nerfstudio/README.md

 ### Tensorboard / WandB

-We support three different methods track training progress, using the viewer, [tensorboard](https://www.tensorflow.org/tensorboard), and [Weights and Biases](https://wandb.ai/site).
+We support three different methods to track training progress, using the viewer, [tensorboard](https://www.tensorflow.org/tensorboard), and [Weights and Biases](https://wandb.ai/site).
 You can specify which visualizer to use by appending `--vis {viewer, tensorboard, wandb}` to the training command.
 Note that only one may be used at a time.
 Additionally the viewer only works for methods that are fast (ie. nerfacto, instant-ngp), for slower methods like NeRF, use the other loggers.

 # Learn More